 Step 2.
-Ask customers to 'check-in' to the business on Facebook.
-This will help to boost the businesses Facebook presence as the action of checking-in automatically shares a post with that customers' followers.
+Ask customers to "check in" to the business on Facebook.
+This will help to boost the business's Facebook presence as the action of checking in automatically shares a post with that customers' followers.
 The business name and link to its Facebook page will show up in that post.
 More positive actions on social media lead to greater potential for reviews.

 Step 3.
 Add a CTA button to the business website.
-Create a button specifically for customers to leave reviews and have it placed on the main page of the business website.
-Try to uncomplicate the act of leaving reviews and chances of customers leaving a review will increase.
+Create a button specifically for customers to leave online reviews and have it placed on the main page of the business website.
+Try to uncomplicate the act of leaving online reviews, and the chances of customers leaving reviews will increase.

 Average monthly US traffic (Alexa): 40.47 million

 Business reviews for: any business

 Yelp is a platform (one of the best review sites, actually, as well as an app) where users can publish reviews about local businesses.
 Also, Yelp trains small businesses how to respond to business reviews, host social events for Yelpers (a.k.a.
 Yelp reviewers) and provides data about businesses including health inspection scores (Yelp.com).

 Reputation management is essential on business review websites

 Yelp has become a name synonymous with business review websites, as the site has over 102 million reviews and counting.
 As the world’s largest outlet for online reviews grows, it might be time for all small businesses to start caring about what consumers are saying online; and more specifically, about their Yelp reviews.

 Consumers aren’t going to give a small business any attention if all they see is negativity surrounding their Yelp customer review page.

 Yelp has a distinct reviewer culture of "yelpers"